alfonso-martinez/MySite/content/post/MyFolder/PolytomousIRT_SWLS.md

 redundancies, the scale was further reduced from 10 items to five items.
 The final scale consists of 5 items that are responded to with a 7-point Likert scale (1 = strongly disagree to 7 = strongly agree).
-Studies has shown that the SWLS has high internal consistency, as indicated by Coefficient .
-Reported  values in the literature range between .79 to .89.
+Studies has shown that the SWLS has high internal consistency, as indicated by Coefficient $\alpha$.
+Reported $\alpha$ values in the literature range between .79 to .89.

-# My SWLS Data
+# Data

-Data for this project comes from my undergraduate thesis completed as an undergrad at California State University, Fresno.
+Data for this project comes from my undergraduate thesis.
 In the original project, two versions of the SWLS were created and participants were randomly assigned to receive one version.
 One version of the SWLS was the original scale and in the second version of the SWLS, the response labels for categories 2 through 6 were left blank.
 The research question in my